cjgronlund/project-rome/project-rome-docs/commanding/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 ---
 title: Command remote devices and apps (iOS)
 description: This guide will show how to discover remote devices and apps and then launch apps or interact with app services.
-keywords: microsoft, windows, project rome, iOS api reference
+keywords: microsoft, windows, project rome, commanding, ios
 ---